Dasding1/Dasding/_journal/2024-05 Untitled.md

 #  2024-05:

-I'm a puny skinny artsty palace prince, crimson sheets
+I'm a frail, artsy palace prince, crimson sheets
 <br>
 I'm don of the halls, but light stepped, red carpet
 <br>